Renato Bellucci's Biography

 Renato played in numerous radio and television programs and has toured extensively during the late 80s and early 90s receiving the highest critical acclaims in over 20 countries.

 In 2004, Renato created his own classical guitar brand and, working with the best luthiers in Paraguay.
-Renato started offering Hausers, Lattice braced, and Double top concert guitars.
+Renato started offering Hauser, Lattice braced, and Double top concert guitars.
 The adding of his many construction innovations have established Bellucci Guitars as one of the most wanted and affordable instruments in the guitar community.

 He is married to Belén since 1990 with whom he has 8 beautiful children.